-College of the Sequoias Community College District had a strong financial year in 2018-2019.
-The District was able to end the fiscal year with a surplus, and a healthy fund balance.
+College of the Sequoias Community College District had a strong financial year in 2019-2020 despite the COVID-19 pandemic.
+The District ended the fiscal year with a planned transfer of surplus to the COVID-19 Special Reserve, and a healthy fund balance.
+The COVID-19 Special Reserve will be used to offset the financial uncertainty of the pandemic and the State \$16.8M deferral of apportionment in 2020-2021.

 - The District's primary funding source is the new California Student Center Funding Formula (SCFF) implemented in Fiscal Year 2018-2019.
 SCFF is comprised of three components.
 Base Allocation 70% which is calculated using FTES and foundation grants for mid-size college, Tulare, and Hanford education centers, Supplemental Allocation 20% which is based on socioeconomic factors such as PELL, College Promise, and AB540 recipients, and Student Success Allocation 10% which is based on eight success factors such as Degree attainment.
 Funding is comprised of State apportionment, Education Protection Account, local property taxes, and student enrollment fees.
 The primary basis of this apportionment is the calculation of Full-Time Equivalent Students (FTES).
-During the 2018-2019 fiscal year, the District's actual resident FTES were comprised of 9,796.70 credit, special admit and Career Development and College Preparation (CDCP) non-credit FTES and 477.56 non-credit FTES for a total of 10,274.26 FTES, which was a decrease from the prior year FTES.
-In the 2017-2018 fiscal year, the District's actual resident FTES were comprised of 9,865.18 credit and CDCP non-credit FTES and 472.08 non-credit FTES for a total of 10,337.26 FTES. - The Hanford Educational Center generated 1,065.50 FTES, which was part of the District's 10,274.26 total FTES for 2018-2019. - The Tulare College Center generated 2,453.36 FTES, which was part of the District's 10,274.26 total FTES for 2018-19. - The District ended the year with a General Fund balance of \$21.86 million.
+During the 2019-2020 fiscal year due to the pandemic, the State will use P1 for funding purposes, the District's P1 resident FTES were comprised of 10,026.26 credit, special admit and Career Development and College Preparation (CDCP) non-credit FTES and 493.20 non-credit FTES for a total of 10,519.46 FTES, which was a increase from the prior year FTES.
+Actual total FTES for 2019-2020 was 10,436.73.
+In the 2018-2019 fiscal year, the District's actual resident FTES were comprised of 9,796.70 credit and CDCP non-credit FTES and 477.56 non-credit FTES for a total of 10,274.26 FTES. - The Hanford Educational Center generated 1,085.09 FTES, which was part of the District's 10,519.46 total FTES for 2019-2020. - The Tulare College Center generated 2,882.74 FTES, which was part of the District's 10,519.46 total FTES for 2019-2020. - The District ended the year with a General Fund balance of \$21.87 million.
 The State Chancellor's Office recommends reserve levels of five percent of unrestricted General Fund expenditures be set aside for economic uncertainties.
-The District exceeded this requirement for the current year, closing the year with over 31.53 percent in General Fund reserve.
-The Board established a priority in 2012 of ensuring fiscal stability and striving to achieve a General Fund Reserve no less than the current statewide average for community colleges of 21.2%. - The primary expenditure of the District is for the salaries and benefits of the Academic, Classified, and Administrative District employees.
-These costs amounted to 77.1 percent of the unrestricted general fund and 73.98 percent of the total general fund.
-In addition to the costs for current employees' insurance coverage, the District provides insurance benefits to retirees meeting plan eligibility requirements - The District provides student financial aid to qualifying students of the District in the amount of approximately \$22.5 million.
+The District exceeded this requirement for the current year, closing the year with over 27.14 percent in General Fund reserve.
+The Board established a priority in 2012 of ensuring fiscal stability and striving to achieve a General Fund Reserve no less than the current statewide average for community colleges of 22.2%. - The primary expenditure of the District is for the salaries and benefits of the Academic, Classified, and Administrative District employees.
+These costs amounted to 72.8 percent of the unrestricted general fund and 71.98 percent of the total general fund.
+In addition to the costs for current employees' insurance coverage, the District provides insurance benefits to retirees meeting plan eligibility requirements. - The District provides student financial aid to qualifying students of the District in the amount of approximately \$32.62 million.
 This aid is provided through grants, loans from the Federal government and State System's Office, and local funding.